 "Resolved by the national committee and members of council, That the chiefs of the Cherokee nation will not meet any commissioners of the United States, to hold a treaty with them on the subject of making cession of lands, the property of the Cherokee nation, as we are determined hereafter never to make any cession of lands, having not more than sufficient for our nation and prosperity.

 "By order of the national committee.

-"JOHN ROSS, "President national committee. his "PATH + KILLER. mark.
-"CH.
-R. HICKS."
+"JOHN ROSS, "President, national committee.

 "Approved: